aiDAPTIV-Phison/aiDAPTIV-Integration-Continue/aiDAPTIV_Files/User_Guide/User_Guide.md

   ![user_prompt](./img/user_prompt.jpg)

+     > **📌 Important:** When initiating a new chatroom, the **first prompt must include a folder tag** (e.g., `@greedy_snake`).
+Subsequent prompts within the same chatroom **do not require the folder tag**, as the system retains the selected folder context automatically.

 **b.
 Try the Golden Questions**

-For your **first question**, we highly recommend using one of the questions from the `golden_QA.txt` file to experience the incredible speed of Phison aiDAPTIV+:
+For your **first question**, we highly recommend using the questions 1 from the `golden_QA.txt` file to experience the incredible speed of Phison aiDAPTIV+:

 **Question 1:**

 ```
-@greedy_snake briefly explain where can i change the game speed? it's too fast
+briefly explain where can i change the game speed? it's too fast
 ```

 **Question 2:**

 ```
-@greedy_snake briefly explain where can i set the background? i don't like the current color
+briefly explain where can i set the background? i don't like the current color
 ```

 **Question 3:**

 ```
-@greedy_snake where can i set the title Emoji?
+where can i set the title Emoji?
 I have my own Emoji
 ```

 **c.
 Submit and Wait for Response**